Marketing

 6. Refund ticket sales for paid events

-If the event required paid tickets, take steps to refund them as quickly as possible.
+If the event required paid tickets, take steps to issue refunds as quickly as possible.
 Contact your payment processor to complete refunds promptly so you can retain trust and avoid negative feedback.

 7. Reschedule the event if appropriate

-If you plan to reschedule the event, make an announcement as soon as you confirm a new date.
+If you plan to reschedule, make an announcement about the upcoming event as soon as you confirm a new date.
 Engage attendees who registered for the original event as early as possible in the process.

 For example, you may want to extend a special early bird ticket sale or send an exclusive announcement to the event's original attendees.
 Using this approach, you can increase attendance quickly while building trust with your audience.